MOTORCYCLE ACCIDENT LAWYERS – EVIDENCE TO PROVE OTHER DRIVER’S FAULT

 One well-known motorcycle accident case about fault came up in 1971.
 This Minnesota injury case set a precedent limiting evidence about the speed of the motorcycle before the accident.
 Here is how the court described the facts of the motorcycle accident:

 The accident giving rise to this action occurred on July 31, 1971, at approximately 9:30 p.m.
 It happened on County Road No. 4, in Chippewa County, Minnesota.
-Both decedent’s motorcycle and defendant’s truck were proceeding south on the two-lane, blacktop highway, which was straight and level at the scene of the accident.
+Both decedent’s motorcycle and defendant’s truck were proceeding south on the two-lane, blacktop highway.
+Further, the highway was straight and level at the scene of the accident.

 The weather was clear, the road dry, and the light condition was dusk bordering on darkness.
 The pickup truck was following a self-propelled combine at a distance of 150 to 170 feet.
-They were each traveling at the rate of about 15 miles per hour.
-The driver of the car testified that he saw in his rear-view mirror the motorcycle headlight approaching, but could not determine its distance or speed.
+They were each traveling at about 15 miles per hour.
+The driver of the car testified that he saw in his rear-view mirror the motorcycle headlight approaching.
+However he could not determine the distance or speed.
 The motorcycle collided with the left rear of the pickup box and came to rest on its left side in the center of the southbound lane.

 MOTORCYCLE COLLIDED WITH CAR THAT HAD NO LIGHTS